 A charming painting in the old schoolhouse where we took lessons.

-What a draw for a historian!Greece 608Like many ancient city centres, Mithymna has a foundation story whose characters possessed the very names of the location – in this case, Mithymna (daughter of a mythical son of the god Helios) who was married to the personification of Lesbos.
+What a draw for a historian!Like many ancient city centres, Mithymna has a foundation story whose characters possessed the very names of the location – in this case, Mithymna (daughter of a mythical son of the god Helios) who was married to the personification of Lesbos.
 Hard to prove, so I’ll take the Oxford Dictionary of the Classical World’s word for it.

 Mithymna Castle